Looking For Children's TV Trainees?

 • The trainee is also to complete timesheets each week for the production/account office.

-• Trainees are considered to be on a Training Agreement rather than an employment contract and therefore the Training Allowance must be paid via a bursary/direct bank transfer.
+• Trainees are considered to be on a Training Agreement rather than an employment contract and therefore the Expenses Allowance must be paid via a bursary/direct bank transfer.

-• We cannot match-fund any Training Allowance paid PAYE or via payroll.
+• We cannot match-fund any Expenses Allowance paid PAYE or via payroll.

 • Trainees under a Training Agreement do not incur tax, so bursary payments are exempt from tax and NI for both trainee and production.

-• The minimum Training Allowance payment is to be no less than £320 per week and no more than £450 per week.
+• The minimum Expenses Allowance payment is to be no less than £320 per week and no more than £450 per week.

 • We can match fund training up to a maximum of 60 hours per week.
 Any hours the trainee is expected to work over 60 hours per week should be covered by a separate agreement made directly between the production and the trainee.